 Electrical Injuries from Wildfires, Outages, and Power Surges

-In recent years, California and much of the western United States have experienced a long-term, devastating drought that has had serious negative impacts on our cities, agricultural industry, and wildlands.
-For California in particular, this has fed into a "perfect storm" of giant wildfires, frequently sparked by aging, poorly maintained electrical transmission systems.
+In recent years, California and much of the western United States have experienced a long-term, devastating drought that severely negatively impacts our cities, agricultural industry, and wildlands.
+For California, this has fed into a "perfect storm" of giant wildfires, frequently sparked by aging, poorly maintained electrical transmission systems.
 These same transmission system deficiencies have often resulted in widespread power outages -- both unintentional outages due to system failures as well as intentional power shutdowns by the electric utilities to keep their old, under-maintained, and often defective equipment from causing new wildfires during periods of especially hot, dry, and windy weather.
 These problems have substantially increased the likelihood of electrical injuries from wildfires, outages, and power surges.
 An experienced personal injury lawyer can help the victims and their families seek appropriate compensation for their losses when individuals are seriously injured or killed by these incidents.Electrical Injuries from Wildfires -- Recent History

 The year 2000 was the driest period for the southwestern United States in at least 1,200 years.
-This has turned the region into a tinderbox in which failing public utility electrical equipment has been sparking ever larger, more damaging, and more deadly wildfires.
+This has turned the region into a tinderbox where failing public utility electrical equipment sparks more significant, damaging, and deadly wildfires.
 A list of just a few of the larger fires in recent years that are known or strongly suspected to have been caused by electrical transmission equipment includes:

 - Tubbs Fire 2017 (downed lines in a private electrical system), 36,807 acres, 5,600+ structures destroyed, 22 deaths.

 - Atlas Fire 2017, 51,000+ acres, 781 buildings destroyed, 6 deaths.